 Machismo is a social construct that promotes exaggerated masculinity, or the traits that are often attributed to masculinity, such as dominance and aggression.
-Machismo is also an ideology that deems women as inferior to men and promotes the denial of women participating in work or lifestyles that are associated with power or independence in any way.
-This can include every day behaviors such as the ability to drive a car or manage money.
+Machismo is also an ideology that deems women inferior to men and promotes the denial of women from participating in work or lifestyles that are associated with power or independence in any way.
+This can include everyday behaviors such as the ability to drive a car or manage money.
 It promotes the marginalization of women and, in doing so, ultimately harms men themselves.

 Political Scientist Evelyn P. Stevens wrote an essay on the subject.
 She points out that sometimes, women cling to this role and continue to teach machismo ideals to their sons, daughters, grandchildren, etc. While this may be more of a generalized take, as Latina women have certainly evolved, we can't deny that we still see these behaviors in modern society.

 So, how are machismo and marianismo directly related to poor mental health in the Latino community?
 Both of these systems promote ideas that put a human being into a box or pedestal that's hard to get out of.

 From the early stages of development, when their parents or caregivers teach a child different behaviors and beliefs, a child can be affected by machismo and marianismo, both from learned behaviors (seeing how the member of their family interact) and from directly being taught these ideologies.
 We often see this happen in our community when a boy is told, "don't cry, boys don't cry," or when a girl is told, "don't be too loud," "be a lady."